nst-sdc/github-activity-tracker/README.md

+# This repository is currently archived in favor of [https://github.com/nst-sdc/git-go-pr](https://github.com/nst-sdc/git-go-pr)

+---

 # GitHub Activity Tracker

 A tool to track and visualize GitHub activity (commits, issues, PRs, etc.) across repositories or users.